Yousician works with any real 4-string bass. You can use acoustic, electric and electroacoustic bass in standard E, A, D, G tuning.

 a) tune your bass with the in-app tuner.
 If you tune your bass with a different tuner, you may have recognition issues in Yousician.

 2. Check that the app volume or background noise is not too loud.
-Try connecting wired headphones, without a built-in microphone, to your device.
+Try connecting wired headphones, or Bluetooth ones, to your device.

 a) allowed Yousician to access your device microphone.